top of page

 Come-Dine-in-Blue_A4_ToPrint_Paperback_WEB-pages-36-39_edited.png

-‘Under The Bridge’ is a new public art project of Southwark Council and Black Blossoms School of Art and Culture.
+‘Under The Bridge’ was a public art project of Southwark Council and Black Blossoms School of Art and Culture in 2022.
 Amanda Holiday worked alongside photographer Bernice Mulenga with Year 4 pupils at Kender Primary School to facilitate creative responses to Southwark's food action plan.
-Children created food poems, took photographs and created collages which have been collated for display on billboards ‘under the bridge’ on the Old Kent Road.
+Children created food poems, took photographs and created collages which were collated for display on billboards ‘under the bridge’ on the Old Kent Road.

 As part of the project, Black Blossoms also commissioned both artists to create a piece of new work.
-Holiday’s poem ‘The Day it Rained Peas’ is now on display on one of the billboards.
+Holiday’s poem ‘The Day it Rained Peas’ was displayed on one of the billboards.

 july20th_1.jpg